danielsobrado/CCDAK-Exam-Questions/Consumer/Questions2.md

 It's important to note that commitSync() is a blocking call, meaning that the consumer will wait for the Kafka broker to respond before proceeding with further message processing.
 This can impact the throughput of the consumer, especially if commits are performed frequently.

-An alternative to commitSync() is commitAsync(), which sends the commit request asynchronously and allows the consumer to continue processing messages without waiting for the commit response.
+- A. alternative to commitSync() is commitAsync(), which sends the commit request asynchronously and allows the consumer to continue processing messages without waiting for the commit response.
 However, with commitAsync(), the consumer needs to handle the commit callback to check for any commit failures.

 ## Question 15